jpark-dev/jpark-dev/README.md

 - :memo: I've started working towards a bachelor's degree in computer engineering, currently taking 4 courses.

 ### Interests ###
-- 😄 Interest in console/PC/VR games, particularly in city/base builders, JRPG, MMORPG, rhythm games...
+- 😄 Interest in console/PC/VR games, particularly in city/base builders, JRPG, MMORPG, music games...
 - :speech_balloon: Feel free to contact me on **[LinkedIn](https://linked.in/in/jpark-dev)** and I should be able to respond fairly quickly!

 ### Quirky Fact ###